- About JCIA

 About JCIAMessage from the Chairperson

-In closing, I would like to ask for your continued understanding and support for this Association's activities.
+Finally, I would like to ask further understanding and support from all concerned.